ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ## Background

 This week’s theme is network security.
-Tasks are designed to be done with the provided Arch Linux virtual machine, see the [ouspg.org](https://ouspg.org/resources/laboratories/) for instructions on how to run the virtual machine (VM).
+Tasks are designed to be done with the provided network setup using [terraform](https://en.wikipedia.org/wiki/Terraform_(software)), see the [terraform commands tutorial]([https://ouspg.org/resources/laboratories/](https://tecadmin.net/terraform-basic-commands/)) for instructions on how to run the network using terraform.
-The provided Arch VM has all the required tools preinstalled, but if you have your own computer with some other Linux distribution, you are free to use it, just install all the required tools.
+The provided VM's within terraform has all the required tools preinstalled.